 Aside from stress reduction, another process by which exercise reduces inflammation is weight loss.
 Obesity is a major risk factor for chronic inflammatory diseases.
 Therefore, maintaining a healthy weight can reduce the risk of developing chronic inflammation.

 Interestingly, a single bout of high-intensity exercise in people who normally do not exercise can have the opposite effect and can cause or worsen inflammation in the body.
 In other words, if someone does not normally exercise, and suddenly begins exercising intensely, this can have a short-term inflammatory effect.
 However, repeated, regular exercise decreases inflammation.
 So if you want to reduce inflammation, start an exercise routine slowly, keep it up, and build intensity over time.

 What type of exercise is best?
-Research has also shown that performing both higher-intensity aerobic exercise and resistance exercise provides the highest reduction in inflammation in obese and healthy people.
+Research has also shown that performing both higher-intensity aerobic exercise and resistance exercise (weight training) provides the highest reduction in inflammation in obese and healthy people.